-When Dad arrived home one night, Tommy knew he had already been drinking.
-Mom told Tommy to take his sisters to the neighbour’s house.
+When his dad arrived home one night, Tommy knew he was drunk.
+His mom told him to take his sisters to the neighbour’s house.
 On his way out, Tommy could hear his dad yelling.
 Julie, the youngest one, began to cry and Amy was sniffling.

 After about an hour, Tommy took the girls home and tucked them into bed.
 He sat with them until they slept.
-Then the argument got louder and he got really worried when it seemed like his mom might be harmed.
+Then his dad started yelling again — really loud — and Tommy got scared that his dad would hurt his mom.
 So, he slipped outside and called "911" from the neighbour’s house.
 His dad was gone when the police arrived.
 They took Tommy, his mom and his sisters to a shelter where they could be safe until his mom decided what to do.
 Tommy knew that things might be difficult for a while, but he was happy that he wouldn’t have to worry about his mother’s safety.

-Sadly, Tommy isn't the only kid who lives in a home where abuse — hitting, punching, yelling and other bad things — happen.
+Sadly, Tommy isn't the only kid who lives in a home where abuse — hitting, punching, lots of yelling and other bad things — happen.

 Abuse is wrong!

 Sexual abuse is also against the law.
-Even if it happens between people who are married — it is a crime.
-Child sexual abuse is when an adult, teenager or older child uses a young person for a sexual purpose.
-If someone in your family or one of their friends harms you or does something sexual to you, tell another adult you trust.
+Child sexual abuse is when an adult, teenager or older child does something to a young person for a sexual purpose, like touching their private parts.
+If someone in your family or anyone else harms you or does something sexual to you, tell an adult you trust.

 Get help.
 You have a right to be safe and it’s ok to want to get help.

-Ask someone for help — a teacher, a neighbour or a relative (a grandparent, your aunt or uncle).
+Ask someone for help — it could be someone in your family, a teacher, a service like Kids Help Phone or anyone else you trust.
 If the police come to your house, try talking to them.

-The police will make sure no-one is hurt.
-They may separate your parents and take one or both of them away to cool down.
+The police will make sure no one is hurt.
+They may take one or both of your parents away to cool down.

 Some kids are hurt by their parents or by the people their parents choose to be around.
 Adults make bad choices sometimes.
-It's not your fault.
-It's their problem.
-But when violence takes place in families, it affects everyone.
+It's not your fault..
+But when abuse takes place in families, it affects everyone.
 Abuse is wrong.
-Physical and sexual abuse are against the law.

 How can the law help?

-One of your parents may get an order* or a peace bond* to keep the abusive parent away from the rest of your family.
-This means the abusive parent might have to stay away from your home, your school or your parent's work place.
+A judge may make a court order to keep a parent who has been violent or abusive away from the rest of your family.
+This means they might have to stay away from your home or your other parent's work place, at least for a while.
 These orders are legal documents, put into place to protect you and your family.

 Your school and after-school program may be out of bounds too.
-The staff will be told about the order or the peace bond.
+The staff will be told about the court order.
 If it would make you feel safer, you can ask the staff if they know about the order.

-The idea is to protect you and your family.
-Efforts will be made to take care of you and to have someone there to help you.
-It's a tough time for everyone.
+The idea is to protect you and your family by making sure that there are people who will take care of you and help you.

 Can you still see a parent who has been abusive and violent?